sagi-z/CanvasCV/docs/about.md

 * All shapes are editable.
 * Callbacks both for all shapes (create/change/delete).
 * Callbacks per shapes (selected/unselected/removed).
-* Callbacks for widget events (enter/leave/press/release).
+* Callbacks per widget events (enter/leave/press/release).
 * There is a a theme framework with a predefined theme.
 User external themes are supported.
 * Simple auto lower screen status msg for shapes, widgets and you.
 * Upper screen area user messages for you.
+* Can save shapes to file (if the user has set landmarks, we can save them).